parrt/msds501/labs/sound.md

 ## Playing sounds with Python

 At this point, you have converted a file so it can be used by our Python libraries and you have installed those Python libraries.
-In doing so, you used a number of commandline tools you should get very familiar with: `brew`, `pip`, `which`, `cd`, `ls`, `ipython`, etc...
+In doing so, you used a number of commandline tools you should get very familiar with: `brew`, `pip`, `which`, `cd`, `ls`, `python`, etc...

 It's time to pull all of this together into a simple Python program you can cut-and-paste to play a sound.
 Let's start with code to play the `Kiss.aiff` file.
 Create a file called `play.py` in the same directory where your audio files are.
 You can use either PyCharm or another text editor.
 Here is the code: